 - The merchant receives the message of approval or denial

 - The merchant receives the money for the sold item

-General requirements for online payment processing software
+General requirements for website payment processing software

 To create a payment gateway, you have to be a Member Service Provider (MSP) or an Independent Sales Organization (ISO).
 Usually, large banks provide all the necessary financial, corporate and technical requirements for companies to get MSP and ISO status.
 After becoming MSP or ISO, you’ll need to develop web and mobile apps for your payment gateway.
 You should allow merchants to access information from the backend so they can view history of payments, cancellations, and other transaction data.

 Also, you have to follow the PCI Security Standards to provide website payment processing solutions for customers.
 PCI Security helps vendors, merchants, and financial institutions implement standards for creating secure payment solutions.
 There are strict PCI certification requirements that consist of 12 rules.
 To be able to fulfill online card processing, a company has to pass a PCI DSS audit and certification.
 Your team of online payment processing system engineers has to include strong security experts to ensure secure payment tokenization and high-level information protection.
 Here’s a checklist of steps you need to ensure compliance with a PCI Level 1 audit.
 This list was developed for an actual B2B internet payment processing platform: